zacherydickson/BashFunctionLibrary/README.md

 ## Pipeline Development

-[CheckDependency](scripts/CheckDependency.sh): Given a command, checks if it can be found in the PATH variable
+[CheckDependency](scripts/CheckDependency.sh): Given a command, checks if it can be found in the PATH variable.
+If the dependency fails an error message is produced

+[CheckFile](scripts/CheckFile.sh): Given a path to a file, checks if the file exists and is non-empty; can optionally provide a sort description of the file and an error level to provide more detailed messages on failure

 ## Number Processing